chef/automate/components/docs-chef-io/content/automate/chef_infra_server.md

 Selecting a node from the nodes list on the **Nodes** tab opens the Single Node page, which contains  **Node Information**, **Metadata**, and **Details**.  **Node Information** contains the node's `Environment`, `Policy Group` and `Policy Name`. **Metadata** contains the `Chef Server`, `Chef Organization` for that node.

-The above information looks like as shown below:

 {{< figure src="/images/automate/node-information-metadata.png" alt="Node Information & Metadata">}}